GLORIAM DEO • Honor and Praise to the Maker of All Things

 They drive me to their apartment, and tell me that Maryann wants me to go away.
 I am not meant to make a family with Maryann.

 I stay the night, and depart the next day.
 Karen writes to me often for a month.
 I do not reply.
 This is my homecoming.
-Presque bien.
-Almost good . . . room for improvement.
+Presque bien . . . almost good . . . with plenty of room for improvement.

 I want to fade away, disappear, live in a small town in Montana or Wyoming.